 - Anticipated adverse events are those that have been previously identified as resulting from the underlying disease, an autologous HCT, and not related to study drug.
-Investigator should refer to the anticipated event list to assess whether or not an event is anticipated.
 Anticipated events will be collected in the data capture system through calendar-driven forms (e.g., Toxicity) and event-driven forms.
-Events that meet serious criteria should be reported as detailed in Section 4.7.4.2. - Unanticipated adverse events are those that vary in nature, intensity or frequency from information in the current adverse event list, the Investigator's Brochure, the package insert, or when it is not included in the informed consent document as a potential risk.
-Unanticipated events would also include those that have not been previously described as a result of the underlying disease requiring HCT, an autologous HCT.
+Events that meet serious criteria should be reported as detailed in Section 4.7.4.2. - Unanticipated adverse events are those that vary in nature, intensity, or frequency from information in the Investigator's Brochure, the package insert, or when not included in the informed consent document as a potential risk.
+Unanticipated events would also include those that have not been previously described as a result of the underlying disease requiring HCT or an autologous HCT.